axondeepseg/default-SEM-model/README.md

 ```

 ### Get the data
 The SEM dataset used to train this model is hosted on github [here](https://github.com/axondeepseg/data_axondeepseg_sem).
-The specific dataset revision hash is documented in the *version_info.log* file.
+The specific dataset revision hash used for training is documented in the *version_info.log* file.

 ### Train this model
 To train the model, please first update the following fields in the aforementioned json configuration file: